DemonicTricycle/DemonicTricycle-ELECH309/docs/frameFSM.md

 # Frame State Machine

-The frame analysis goes through a finite state machine, ingesting each bit of this frame.
+The frame analysis goes through a finite state machine, processing each bit of this frame.

 ## States